 If you are section hiking or thru-hiking the GDT, the GDTA Access Page is excellent for getting to and from the various trailheads and termini of the GDT.

-With Greyhound ending access in Western Canada, check the Access page on a regular basis in the coming months to see any additional private or public transit options for accessing the various points along the GDT.
+With Greyhound ending access in Western Canada, check the Access page on a regular basis to see any additional private or public transit options for accessing the various points along the GDT.

 Three traditional northern termini